zacharied/anki-content-injector/README.md

 Feel free to write reviews on the plugin page but I cannot guarantee that I will check them; GitHub is the better way to get my attention.

+## Building & packaging

+Please ignore this section if you just want to use the add-on.
+This is for add-on developers only.

+Development on this add-on is simple.
+All code is in the `__init__.py` file.
+The Makefile will create everything needed to upload the add-on to AnkiWeb.
+Then, go to the AnkiWeb add-on portal and choose to update the plugin.
+Choose the craeted `global-css.zip` archive as the plugin file, and then paste the contents of the new `description.html` into the description field.

 ## License